gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 **Yeah, well, I remember in the early 2000s, that was sort of an ongoing debate and an ongoing issue.
 I remember Steve Holden at some point standing up during a plenary session, I think, and sort of telling the people on stage, maybe it was just me, maybe it was a bunch of core devs, that Python was changing too fast and that we had to somehow make commitments and not sort of make releases with new features too soon after a previous release with new features.
 I think at a time the compromise was 18 months and we kept that on for a very long time until
-I think after two releases with the modern process, I think Lukasz.
+I think after two releases with the modern process, I think Łukasz.
 Or maybe it was after the steering council started?**

 No, we switched to yearly in 3.9.
 I think after 3.9.

-**I don't rememer when 3.9 was, but I'm pretty sure it was after the steering council took over.**
+**I don't remember when 3.9 was, but I'm pretty sure it was after the steering council took over.**

 Yes.